HaxeFlixel/flixel-ui/README.md

 ```

 *More info on Anchor and Size tags appears towards the bottom in the "Dynamic Position & Size" section.
+**More info on Parameters can be found under the Button entry in "List of Widgets".
+Only some widgets use parameters.
 --

 ###2. ```<definition>```